jithinsreedhr/angular2/README.md

 # angular2
-All that pieces you wish you had to start a full fledged angular project.
+All that pieces, you wish you had, to start a full fledged angular project.